In This Article

 The pendulous branches, birchlike bark, and delicate, glossy leaves of the ficus (Ficus benjamina, also known as weeping fig) make it a beloved indoor tree.
-This relative of the rubber plant reaches 20 to 30 feet at maturity in its native India and Malaysia, but it’s still a great option for indoor spaces large and small because it can be pruned to whatever size you need.
+This relative of the rubber plant can reach six feet tall at maturity in its native India and Malaysia, but it’s still a great option for indoor spaces large and small because you can prune it to whatever size you need.

 You can purchase ficus plants at different stages of growth, from small, foot-tall specimens to indoor trees potted in large containers, depending on how much space you have and how much you want to spend.
 Since this tree will regrow even when cut back to a few inches above the soil line, you can invest in a good-sized plant, then cut it back to suit your needs when it begins to outgrow your space.